 It’s kind of like dating–If you start to see red flags on the first or second date, end it there.
 Because they’re only going to get worse.
 That’s when they should be on their best behavior.
 I literally tell my staff if they spot a bad apple, don’t bring it in and let it poison the rest of the team.

 Running into a cash flow crisis in your agency’s lifetime is almost inevitable.
 After all, it’s difficult to know when to hire staff and when to invest in software or infrastructure improvements.

 You’ll want to establish a budget to get your agency back on track.
 It should include fixed variable costs and which are mandatory versus optional.
 Insights into your working capital give a clear understanding of the number of available funds that can be allocated to meet the various needs of your business.

-It depends on your business model, but for any money we have coming in, we set aside one-third as a bonus, another third for taxes, and a third for a growth fund.
+For any money we have coming in, we set aside one-third as a bonus, another third for taxes, and a third for a growth fund.
 This builds up an account for when cash flow is tight, and you may need to dip into that emergency fund.
-Even for personal finances, I recommend getting that started early.

 –Tim Akers, Founder of Akers Digital

 Strategic partnerships are a low-risk way to gain access to or test new markets you’ve been considering.
-Partnering with other agencies also promote shared knowledge and innovation–think of it like brainstorming.
+Finding mentors who've "been there, done that" and partnering with other agencies also promote shared knowledge and innovation–think of it like brainstorming.